Settings and Functions I First Mastered When Starting to Use Claude Code

 • When switching to a different task

-• When the conversation starts going off track
+• When the conversation starts to go off track

-/compact ← Summarize the context window to create space
+/compact ← Summarize the context window to free up space

 When to use:

-• When you want to continue the same task, but the context exceeds 70%.
+• When you want to continue the same task but context exceeds 70%.

-It's even more useful with instructions, like /compact Make sure to keep the changed files and current TODOs.
+Even more useful with instructions like /compact make sure to keep the changed files and current TODOs.

 /context ← Check current usage